 Comcast Xfinity, a prominent U.S. ISP, has varying prices based on the speed you desire.
 If you listen to the above engineer, you can probably get away with the company's cheapest package, offering you download speeds of up to 25Mbps.
 The plan is available for new customers at $50 per month and according to Xfinity, should be able to accommodate up to four devices simultaneously connecting to the Internet at the same time.

 If you feel you need a bit more, though, Xfinity delivers a Blast! connection with up to 200Mbps download speeds for $88 per month.
 According to the company, that should be able to accommodate eight or more devices simultaneously connecting to the Internet.

-Xfinity offers a 2Gbps connection for $300 per month.
+Xfinity offers a 2Gbps connection for $225 per month with a two-year agreement.
 "Any number of devices" should be able to connect to the Web at that speed, the company says.